Your basket is currently empty!

 Fary Lochan

-With a desire to create a truly Danish product with flavours that represent the region, this small family run distillery produces small batch whiskies using local ingredients.
+With a desire to create a product that reflects the Danish flavours that represent the region, this small family run distillery produces small batch whiskies using local ingredients.
 They uniquely smoking their single malt with nettle picked at the height of summer for a character that they describe as ‘peated, oily and full-bodied’.
 All of their spirits use local ingredients and are made and matured at the distillery.
+Fary Lochan was founded in 2009 and are located in the central region of Jutland.

 Visit Fary Lochan website for more.